CumulusNetworks/docs/content/cumulus-linux-51/Layer-3/Routing/Static-Routing.md

 {{< tabs "TabID187 ">}}
 {{< tab "NVUE Commands ">}}

-NVUE commands are not supported.
+Cumulus Linux does not provide NVUE commands for this configuration.

 {{< /tab >}}
 {{< tab "Linux Commands ">}}